 How to Hire Interior Design Services

 Interior design services are a personal business.
-We're not just in the client's home, we're in their bedrooms and bathrooms.
+We designers are not just in the clients’ home, we're in their bedrooms and bathrooms.
 We discuss personal issues such as sleeping problems and why a couple doesn't share a bathroom.
 We see underwear hanging on the towel rod and are witnesses to spousal disputes.
-For an intense period in time, designers and clients are involved in an intimate relationship.
+For an intense period of time, designers and clients are involved in an intimate relationship.
 And then it's done.
-Sometimes you do more work together and at other times you never cross paths again.
+Sometimes you do more work together in future and at other times you never cross paths again.

 Know Why You Need a Designer

-How to Choose the Right Designer for Your Home
+Choose the Right Designer for Your Home

-Check out the designer's Web site portfolios and review the kind of work they do.
-One thing to remember is that the designer's work usually reflects their client's desires, so don't just look for the "I love it" factor.
-Look at the size of the projects they've handled to be sure you are hiring someone who can handle your own project and look at the quality of the finished work.
-The actual design style is of less importance than those two items.
+Check out the various designers' online reviews and study their website portfolios to see the kind of work they do.
+Remember: a designer's work usually reflects the clients' desires, so don't just look for the "I love it" factor.
+Look at the size of the projects they've handled to be sure you are hiring someone who can cope with your own project and pay attention to the quality of the finished work.
+The actual design style is of less importance.

-Narrowing the Choices
+Narrow the Choices

 Communication is Key

 As with any relationship, clear communication is the foundation of a fruitful partnership.
 The client and designer (and, eventually, the remodeling contractor) are partners in the makeover of the client's home and once you decide to move forward with having professional interior design services, a steady and cautious approach to hiring the right designer for your project is the most important decision you will make.